Fiat Mirafiori: History

 In 1969, in full economic expansion, great agitation due to the three-year term of the metalworkers' work contract gave rise to the Hot Autumn.
 The contractual claims joined the students' demands, giving life to a movement that would shake Italy for over a decade.
 Years later, Enrico Berlinguer, with a gesture of strong emblematic value, and not just within the PCI, would speak at the gates of Mirafiori, occupied by the workers: "That" top action "is realized with increasing separateness among the levels of the organization: the top managers of professional politicians, a consolidated class of local administrators, the grassroots militants, the last representatives of a communist people spread among work, trade unions, commitment in and for the party".

-In the early 1970s the plant was upgraded to accommodate the production lines of a very important model for the Fiat range: the 131 sedan that, to honoiur the plant that reached the peak of production and technology in those years, was named the 131 Mirafiori and it was the first model to reintroduce a numerical alpha denomination.
+In the early 1970s the plant was upgraded to accommodate the production lines of a very important model for the Fiat range: the 131 sedan that, to honour the plant that reached the peak of production and technology in those years, was named the 131 Mirafiori and it was the first model to reintroduce a numerical alpha denomination.
 The 131 was produced from 1974 to 1983 with 1,513,800 units sold.

 In October 2001 production of the Lancia Thesis started after the closure of the Fiat Rivalta plant.
 In 2002 Fiat relocated the production of Lancia Lybra and Alfa Romeo 166.

 In 2003 Mirafiori plant started producing the Fiat Idea minivan and the sister Lancia Musa and in 2006 started the second assembly line of the Fiat Grande Punto.
 Production of the Grande Punto stopped in 2007 and the assembly line was converted to produce the Alfa Romeo Mito and many components for the Abarth Grande Punto.

 On 18 February 2008 the new Abarth headquarters was inaugurated in the Officina 83 area, while the new Abarth 500 was also presented during the inauguration of the same.

-In July 2012 production of Fiat Idea and Lancia Musa ceased.
+In July 2012, production of Fiat Idea and Lancia Musa ceased.

-In 2016 production started of the Maserati Levante luxury sport utility.
+In 2016, production started of the Maserati Levante luxury sport utility.

-In summer 2018 the last Alfa Romeo Mito was built.
+In summer 2018, the last Alfa Romeo Mito was built.
 In November 2018 FCA announced that the production of the Fiat 500 Electric was planned for 2020.
 In July 2019 FCA started investing 788 million euros into building electric Fiat 500e.
 As of 2022, the Fiat 500e and the Maserati Levante are produced in Mirafiori.